 Watch: Rey Mysterio Jr. and Psicosis Mexican Deathmatch at ECW November to Remember ’95

 The success of Rey Mysterio Jr. and Psicosis in ECW opened the doors for a new kind of talent in ECW.
-Super Crazy, Juventud Guerrera (who had several matches with Mysterio Jr. in ECW once Psicosis left), Pablo Marquez, La Parka (LA Park), Mosco de la Merced (Loco Valentino), Konnan, and Tajiri were just a few of the names that soon joined the company.
+Super Crazy, Juventud Guerrera (who had several matches with Mysterio Jr. in ECW once Psicosis left), Pablo Marquez, La Parka (LA Park), Mosco de la Merced (Juan Francisco Domínguez, who currently wrestles as X-Fly), Konnan, and Tajiri were just a few of the names that soon joined the company.
 Earlier that year, ECW was able to overcome the temporary departure of Sabu, and this time surpass the obstacle of losing Chris Benoit, Dean Malenko, and Eddie Guerrero.

 Unfortunately, history repeated itself.
-Psicosis joined WCW in January of ’96, and Rey Mysterio Jr. followed later in the year.
+Psicosis joined WCW in January of ’96, and Rey Mysterio Jr. followed later that year.
 Ironically, they’d battle against the three cruiserweights ECW had lost to WCW.
-By launching a cruiserweight division of their own, WCW was able to provide these skilled athletes a more global platform for the world to see where we saw a melding of styles from many countries.
+By launching a cruiserweight division of their own, WCW provided these skilled athletes a more global platform for the world to see and where fans savored a blending of styles from many countries.

 Watch the full match and ECW debut of Rey Mysterio Jr. and Psicosis at Gangstas Paradise: